Reading Time: < 1 minutes

 Newly created PrestaShop store

 If you have just created your E-Commerce site with PrestaShop, know that Facebook is already integrated within it.
-You can then access it, by going through the forms management.
+You can then access it by going through the form management.

 • Enter the PrestShop backend